 - Downtime of the vessel

-By regularly perform correct inspections or tuning & tweaking visits, such equipment can be maintained in good condition, have a very fast return on “investment” of such engineer and reduce overall operational costs.
+By regularly perform proper inspections or tuning & tweaking visits, such equipment can be maintained in good condition, have a very fast return on “investment” of such engineer and reduce overall operational costs.

-Much attention is given in the market to maintenance only, while an even higher efficiency ratio can be achieved via tuning and tweaking by a correct skilled party.
+Much attention is given to maintenance only, while an even higher efficiency ratio can be achieved via tuning and tweaking by a correct skilled party.

-Based on more than 50 years of experience in this industry, Lion Bulk Handling is able to perform this acquisition for you.
+Based on more than 50 years of experience in this industry, Lion Bulk Handling can perform this acquisition for you.
 Book your visit here: http://www.lionbulkhandling.com/services/